 Everything that the Milgis Trust has achieved can be attributed to eco-tourism in one way or another.
 People visiting the area have shown huge interest in supporting the long term sustainability of this fragile eco-system.
 They have helped establish the backbone of our operations in the form of idea's, funding and every other kind of help imaginable.
 Therefore we would encourage you to visit and by doing so provide the incentive for communities to preserve this beautiful part of the country.

 The majority of visitors choose to go on safari with Remote 'n' Wild, who have operated camel safaris in the area for more than 34 years.

-Please download and print off the map for your visit
+Please print off the map before your visit